pranshupgoel/Crystal-Ball/README.md

 ### Created and added thread.py (Simulates the database)

 ### Added the dbinfo and dbdelete which perform some functions for the database

+### Added the updated versions of the code with a main.py